Sign Up for a Free Account

 Historical note and terminology

 Pain in the 20th century.
-Several scientific studies of the anatomy and physiology of pain in the first half of the 20th century have been summarized in a book by Hardy and colleagues (11).
-Palliative neurosurgery for relief of pain started during this period.
+Several scientific studies of the anatomy and physiology of pain in the first half of the 20th century have been summarized in a book by Hardy and colleagues (13).
+Palliative neurosurgery for relief of pain began during this period.
 Until the 1960s, pain was regarded as an inevitable sensory response to tissue damage.
 Tremendous advances took place concerning the understanding and management of pain in the last few decades of the 20th century.
-In 1964, the Melzack-Wall gate theory emphasized the mechanisms in the central nervous system that control the perception of a noxious stimulus and, thus, integrate afferent impulses with downstream modulation from the brain (25).
-Discoveries in molecular biology and electrophysiology of pain continue, and the opioid receptors were identified in 1973.
+In 1964, the Melzack-Wall “gate control” theory emphasized the mechanisms in the central nervous system that control the perception of a noxious stimulus and, thus, integrate afferent impulses with downstream modulation from the brain (31).
+This theory has helped clinicians to treat patients better and has given hope of recovery to patients.
+Discoveries in molecular biology and electrophysiology of pain have continued.
+The opioid receptors were identified in 1973.
 A cure for pain, however, has not yet been discovered.

 Role of the neurologist in the management of pain.
 The neurologist is increasingly involved in the multidisciplinary treatment of patients with chronic pain, and neurologic pain management is now recognized as a subspecialty of neurology by the American Board of Psychiatry and Neurology.
 The American Academy of Neurology recognizes the undertreatment of patients with chronic nonmalignant pain and provides clear recommendations to help neurologists in the ethical and effective treatment of patients with pain.